ericbigpanda/docs.bigpanda.io/_integrations/logicmonitor.md

 			"userdata":"##USERDATA##"
 		}

+* Make sure the "Include an ID provided in HTTP response when updating alert status" is unchecked

+To enable acknowledged alerts please do the following:
+* Manage the BigPanda existing integration in logicmonitor
+* Press the plus (+) button
+* Choose the Acknowledged checkbox
+* Webhook URL for Acknowledged alerts: `https://api.bigpanda.io/data/integrations/logicmonitor?$URL_PARAMS&ack`
+* Use the same payload given above
 <!-- section-separator -->

 #### Add the BigPanda Webhook to your escalation chains

-Enter the LogicMonitor's escalation chains settings, add BigPanda webhook as a recipient to warning, error and critical alerts.
+Enter the LogicMonitor's escalation chains settings, add BigPanda webhook as a recipient. - should i tell them to add us to default or let them manage that relatively to their configuration.
+Update the Alert Rules to use the relevant escalation chain to warning, error, and critical.

 <!-- section-separator -->